 Internationalize your phone

-One of the biggest drawbacks to travelling can be the insane roaming charges you have to pay when using your cell phone.
-Keeping in touch with people back home, whether it’s the dog walker, your neighbors or the people watching your children, is really important to most people, but you always have to be tethered to wifi or shell out hundreds of dollars on your next phone bill.
+One of the biggest drawbacks to traveling can be the insane roaming charges you have to pay when using your cell phone.
+Keeping in touch with people back home, whether it’s the dog walker, your neighbors or the people watching your children, is really important to most people, but you always have to be tethered to WiFi or shell out hundreds of dollars on your next phone bill.

 Pack your adventure shoes